oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 Link by Puppet: [puppet_blog]

 ### **Chef**
 Chef is a powerful automation platform that transforms infrastructure into code.
 Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef automates how infrastructure is configured, deployed, and managed across your network, no matter its size.

 This diagram shows how you develop, test, and deploy your Chef code
 {% img assets/chef.png "Chef" %}
 *(Image Courtesy https://docs.chef.io/platform_overview.html)*
 *Chef Plugin for OCI*

-The knife-oci plugin allows users to interact with Oracle Cloud Infrastructure through chef knife.
+The **knife-oci** plugin allows users to interact with Oracle Cloud Infrastructure through chef knife.

 The home page for the project is [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/SDKDocs/knifeplugin.htm).
 Plugin can be downloaded from [this](https://github.com/oracle/knife-oci/releases) location.

 Following are the knife-oci plugin commands available.
 - Launch an OCI instance and bootstrap it as a Chef node: *knife oci server create*
-- List OCI compartments. *knife oci compartment list*
+- List OCI compartments: *knife oci compartment list*
 - Delete an OCI instance: *knife oci server delete*
 - List OCI instances in a given compartment.
 Note: All instances in the compartment are returned, not only those that are Chef nodes: *knife oci server list*
 - List the images in a compartment: *knife oci image list*